 Delizia!
 The Epic History of the Italians and Their Food by John Dickie

-Do let us know if you make this classic lasagne alla Bolognese recipe from Emilia Romagna and if you agree with us that it’s the best Lasagne recipe ever.
-We’d love to know how this lasagne Bolognese recipe turns out for you.
+Please do let us know if you make this classic lasagne alla Bolognese recipe from Emilia Romagna as we’d love to know how this lasagne Bolognese recipe turns out for you.